Abuse Survivors Library

 collection of articles by Stan Popovich on coping with and overcoming fears, anxieties, and worries.

 One survivor's story of recovery: It's a painful and scary process because most of what has to be done is exposure.
 I wasn't sure if it was worth it, but looking at it from this end I can say it definitely was.

 Excerpts from a journal of an abuse survivor who struggles with agoraphobia, but is making progress.

-How to climb out of it or how to live with it
+Articles about how to climb out of it or how to live with it.

 |Depression - What is it?|